-When making this decision, the WIOA staff should choose the most economical means available to meet the client's needs.
-With the first transportation request, WIOA staff should submit mileage confirmation from a recognized source such as MapQuest, Expedia, or Google Maps.
+When making this decision, the career planner should choose the most economical means available, which reasonably meets the client's needs.
+With the first transportation request, career planners should submit mileage confirmation from a recognized source such as MapQuest, Expedia, or Google Maps.
 A new or updated map is unnecessary unless the client moves or changes their training location.
 If transportation is contingent upon attendance (classroom training, for example), the client must verify their attendance by attaching a signed attendance record from the training site.
 Additional requirements for out-of-area job search and relocation assistance are described on the following page.